deanginsberg/flow-scribe-sync-agent/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/5015b89c-ac04-48bd-a341-d3df43f04133) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.
+This is made by Dean.

 **Use your preferred IDE**